 There are many different crew groups during the Kick-In and who knows them better then the crew groups themselves...!
 Below you find a description of what the different crew groups do during the Kick-In, written by themselves:

-Kick-In Media is a group of photo, video, social media and magazine enthusiasts all working together to capture the Kick-In in the best possible way.
-During the Kick-In we can be found at almost every activity, from pool party to cultural activities and from cantus to city tour.
-Even if you are not present at one of these activities, you can still follow us via Instagram, Facebook and Flickr or read upon what you missed the following day in the Kick-In magazine, the Break-In.
-Our goal, next to making photos, videos, social media and magazine as good as can be, is mostly to have fun and learn from each other during these 9 days.
+Media Crew is a group of photo, video, social media and magazine enthusiasts all working together to capture the Kick-In in the best possible way.
+During the Kick-In we can be found at almost every activity, from the pool party to cultural activities and from the cantus to city tour.
+Even if you are not present at one of these activities, you can still follow us via Instagram, Facebook and Flickr and read up on what you missed the following day in the Kick-In.
+Our goal, next from making photos, videos and social media as good as can be, is mostly to have fun and learn from each other during these nine days.
 Do you have a camera and want to become a better photographer or videographer or are you good with journalism and want to help with social media or the magazine?
-Join media and help us out!
+Join Media and help us out!

 Hi!
-We are the transport crew of the Kick-In!
+We are the Transport Crew of the Kick-In!
 During the Kick-in, you can recognize us by our white vans in which we transport all the necessary materials for the Kick-In activities.
-Usually this crew group consist of six enthusiast volunteers who start early in the morning and continue until late in the evening.
+Usually, this crew group consist of six enthusiast volunteers who start early in the morning and continue until late in the evening.
 In the weeks before the Kick-In we also check the scenario scripts to see if there are stumbling blocks, while during the Kick-In we work hard to live up to the scenarios.
-During the Kick-In, it is expected that we can solve problems ad hoc, which means that creativity and logic thinking is of great importance!
+During the Kick-In, it is expected that we can solve problems ad hoc, which means that creativity and logical thinking is of great importance!

 Hi there!
-We are the crew of the Information desk, and we support the Kick-In Committee before as well as during the Kick-In.
+We are the Info desk Crew, and we support the Kick-In Committee before as well as during the Kick-In.
 If you call or mail the Kick-In office, you will get in contact with one of us.
 In this manner, the committee can focus completely on the last organisational tasks.
 Moreover, we take care that the last preparations are done properly, so the activities will run smoothly.
-We will take over almost all tasks of the committee in the introduction week, so they can enjoy their event.
+We will take over almost all tasks of the committee during the introduction week, so they can enjoy their event.
 During the Kick-In you can find us in the ‘Information’-tent, in the middle of the campus.
-Here we answer all questions of participants, do-group parents, organizing partners and crew.
+Here we answer all questions of participants, do-group parents, organising partners and crew.
 So if you have any questions during the Kick-In, please come by!

 The iDB committee is responsible for the entire ICT application of the Kick-In.
-This application was completely restructured in 2012 and since then 6/8 enthousiast (former) students are working on extending the system.
-During the Kick-In, this group is responsible for the central registration, the ticket fair and the overall functional parts of the iDB system.
-Throughout the year, the committee comes together every Wednesday evening to work on this system, which result in more functionalities every year!
+This application was completely restructured in 2012 and since then 6/8 enthusiast (former) students are working on extending the system.
+During the Kick-In, this group is responsible for the central registration, the ticket market and the overall functional parts of the iDB system.
+Throughout the year, the committee comes together every Wednesday evening to work on this system, which results in more functionalities every year!
 Are you a programmer or are you interested in learning to program?
-Just drop by on a Wednesday night and maybe soon you will be working on the backbone of the Kick-In!
+Just drop by on a Tuesday night and maybe soon you will be working on the backbone of the Kick-In!